Humans have an incredible capacity for “mental time travel.”

-A 2007 study published in Behavioral and Brain Sciences gives an in-depth evolutionary explanation for why foresight has played such a crucial role in adapting our environment in an effective way.
+Another study published in Behavioral and Brain Sciences gives an in-depth evolutionary explanation for why foresight has played such a crucial role in adapting our environment in an effective way.

 By looking into the future and having an idea of how future events may unfold, and we can better plan and coordinate our actions to prepare for those events.

 When we save money for a vacation or an emergency, we are using foresight.
 When we study for an exam before being tested, we are using foresight.
 And when we rehearse for a presentation, we are using foresight.

 Foresight is future-directed behavior.
 We aren’t just concerned with what’s happening in the present moment, but we have a long-term view of future wants and needs, and an idea of how to get there.